stackabletech/stackable-utils/release/README.md

 > - Steps 2-4 will check out the release branch (or clone it if does exist locally) and so can be run independently of each other.
 > - Any changes should be done manually between steps 2 and 3 i.e. by making changes in the PR branch and/or cherry-picking commits from main.
+> - Demos only require step 1 (branch creation).
+They are intentionally not tagged or given release candidates.

 ## Install requirements